-A SEO reporting dashboard is how you’re going to know whether your strategies are working or not.
+A SEO reporting dashboard is how you’re going to know whether your digital marketing strategies are working or not.
 It’s easy to say you want more visits, more conversions, and more sales… but that isn’t concrete enough.
-The ideal SEO reporting dashboard has metrics and KPIs that aren’t answerable by a “yes” or “no”, but rather ones that allow you to use real numbers to identify trends over time and see where you are improving or failing in your strategy.
+The ideal SEO reporting dashboard has SEO metrics and KPIs that aren’t answerable by a “yes” or “no”, but rather ones that allow you to use real numbers to identify trends over time and see where you are improving or failing in your strategy.

-In order to get the most out of your reporting dashboard, though, you need to ask yourself the right questions: what are the overall business objectives?
+In order to get the most out of your SEO dashboard, though, you need to ask yourself the right questions: what are the overall business objectives?
 What are the SEO strategy objectives?
 What channels do you need to use to reach these objectives?
 Which keywords does your site rank high for and which ones bring the most converting users?
 Are these two the same?

 Start by writing these overall objectives down and which channels and elements need to be measured for each.
 After this, the KPIs will be pretty simple to find.

 Once you know your objectives, you simply set up the most relevant KPIs for them.
 As an example you could include; keyword ranking, search traffic, traffic sources, search results, search query, bounce rate, pageviews, organic search traffic, organic search, the performance of your landing pages, your link building efforts, or any other available data that would portray your SEO efforts in regards to your objectives (with the perfect SEO dashboard reporting tool you will be able to fetch these high quality KPIs from Google Analytics, Google AdWords, and even other customizable data sources from Excel or Google Sheets’ CSV files.)

 After that, you need to set yourself some realistic goals for each KPI in question based on your overall objectives.

 Second, you need benchmarks for those goals